fatfish-lab/aquarium-documentation/src/api/meshql.md

 > const aliases = {
 >   "filter": "item.data.name == 'references'",
 > }

+If you write an alias but do not declare it in the aliases object, meshQL will automatically create an automatic alias like this:

+> Example:
+> If you write this meshQL expression: `# -($Child)> $Project`, meshQL will automatically create an alias like this: `{ Project: item.type == 'Project' }`.

+> [!note]
+> In other terms, writing `$Project` is a shortcut to filter items where the type is 'Project'.

 ### What's the difference between `$` and `@` symbol ?